marcsances/repquest/README.md

 ##### Do I need to clone this project and host it to use this app?

-No, you can use my hosted version at [https://weightlog.marcsances.net](https://weightlog.marcsances.net) (soon will be repquest.app)
+No, you can use my hosted version at [https://client.repquest.app](https://client.repquest.app)

 ##### Can I host this project or modified versions of it?